jColeChanged/jColeChanged.github.io/jekyll/_posts/2013-6-25-Collective-Clustering.md

 In multidimensional scaling you keep jiggering things by comparing them to a distance function on two variables and seeing how much that differs from a distant function on all the variables.
-This lets you drop down variables while maintaining some sense of correlation.
-It lets you plot things that have multiple dimensions in two dimensional space.
-I have an example of this below too.
+This lets you reduce the number of variables while maintaining some sense of correlation.
+It also lets you plot things that have multiple dimensions in two dimensional space.

 ![Blogs By Scaled Down Word Count Feature Vector][6]